ImperialCollegeLondon/cdti_data_export/README.md

 Check this link for [Python installation instructions](https://realpython.com/installing-python/) if you don't have Python 3 installed in your system.

+### Steps

-Clone or download this repository, go to the repository folder and create a virtual environment and install the dependencies.
+1) Clone or download this repository.
+2) Go to the repository folder and create a virtual environment and install the dependencies.

 If you have `git` you can use the following terminal commands:

-**Get the repository:**
+**1 Get the repository:**

 ```bash
 git clone https://github.com/ImperialCollegeLondon/cdti_data_export.git
 cd cdti_data_export
 ```

-**Create the virtual environment and install the dependencies:**
+**2 Create the virtual environment and install the dependencies:**

 ```bash
 python -m venv .venv